mikenakis/Bathyscaphe/README.md

 TODO: Enable Sonatype Lift on github.
  - See https://links.sonatype.com/products/lift/github-integration

+TODO: perhaps merge bathyscaphe and bathyscaphe-print
+ - The Bathyscaphe jar file will then exceed 100 kilobytes in size, which is undesirable, but the disadvantage of a larger jar file might be offset by the benefit of dealing with just one instead of two jar files.

 <strike>TODO:</strike> add a quick check for records -- No, actually, this will not buy us anything, because a record may contain mutable members.
 Come to think of it, if records allow mutable members, then what is the point in records?